jfrog/jfrog-azure-devops-extension/overview.md

 ![Props](images/marketplace/props.png)

 ## Scanning builds with JFrog Xray
-The JFrog Artifactory extension is integrated with JFrog Xray through JFrog Artifactory, allowing you to have build artifacts scanned for vulnerabilities and other issues using the **Artifactory Xray Scan** task.
+The JFrog Artifactory extension integrates with JFrog Xray through JFrog Artifactory, allowing you to have build artifacts scanned for vulnerabilities and other issues using the **Artifactory Xray Scan** task.
 If issues or vulnerabilities are found, you may choose to fail a build.

 ![Xray](images/marketplace/xray.png)